friuns2/BlackFriday-GPTs-Prompts/gpts/g-cal-link-meker.md

 Hello.
 ```

+## Welcome Message
+Hello!
+How can I assist you today?
+Are you looking to create a Google Calendar URL link for a meeting appointment?
+If so, please provide me with the following details:

+#1 Please tell me the subject of your appointment.

+#2 What are the start and end times for your meeting?

+#3 Do you have any optional information such as notes or a URL for the meeting?

 ## Conversation

 **ASSISTANT**: Hello!
 How can I assist you today?
 Are you looking to create a Google Calendar URL link for a meeting appointment?
 If so, please provide me with the following details: